wpernath/ocpdev-book/chapter1/Chapter 1- Creating the sample service.md

 %prod.quarkus.datasource.jdbc.url=jdbc:postgresql://${DB_HOST:wanjaserver}/${DB_DATABASE:wanjadb}
 ```

-Quarkus is using the values after the colon as defaults which means you don’t have to create those environment values in the `Deployment` for this test.
+Quarkus takes the values after the colon as defaults, which means you don’t have to create those environment values in the `Deployment` file for this test.
 But if you want to use a Secret or ConfigMap, have a look at the [corresponding extension][15] for Quarkus.

-After restarting the `person-service` you should see that the database will be used and that the person table was created.
-But there is no data in the database as we’ve defined the corresponding property to be used in dev mode only.
+After restarting the `person-service` you should see that the database is used and that the `person` table was created.
+But there is no data in the database, because you’ve defined the corresponding property to be used in dev mode only.

-So let’s fill the database now:
+So fill the database now:
 ```bash
 $> http POST http://person-service-paul.apps.art8.ocp.lan/person firstName=Jimi lastName=Hendrix salutation=Mr